 Courtney Thorsson

-Her first book, WOMEN’S WORK: Nationalism and Contemporary African American Women’s Novels, argues that Toni Cade Bambara, Paule Marshall, Gloria Naylor, Ntozake Shange, and Toni Morrison reclaim and revise cultural nationalism in their novels of the 1980s and 90s.
-Her writings appear in Callaloo; African American Review; MELUS; Gastronomica; Foodscapes: Food, Space, and Place in a Global Society; Contemporary Literature; and Public Books.
+Thorsson’s first book, WOMEN’S WORK: Nationalism and Contemporary African American Women’s Novels, argues that Toni Cade Bambara, Paule Marshall, Gloria Naylor, Ntozake Shange, and Toni Morrison reclaim and revise cultural nationalism in their novels of the 1980s and 90s.

 Praise for THE SISTERHOOD